FutureGatewayFramework/fgDocumentation/installation.md

 At this stage the user has a complete and operating FutureGateway environment.
 As reference the reader can check existing hi-level scripts, in particular the file fgSetup.sh

-### Low level script structure

-There are two kind of installation scripts; hi-level and low-level.
-Hi level are mentioned to cover a specific OS/Linux distro; low level scripts are used by hi-level scripts.
-The principal aim of hi-level scripts is to deal with mandatory packages and prepare the right configuration for low level scripts; see file: 'setup_config.sh'.

-There is no priority among low level setup scripts; except for setup_FGPortal.sh that must be the 1st to be executed.
-However the suggested priority is:

-1. `setup_FGPortal.sh` - The main script, it takes care of Tomcat, Liferay and its SDK (optional), Other Development tools (ant, maven).
-2. `setup_JSAGA.sh` - This script configure the environment to host JSAGA, including binariesm, libraries and taking care of the required UnlimitedJCEPolicy accordingly to the current JAVA version
-3. `setup_GridEngine.sh` - This installs the Grid and Cloud Engine component (if requested)
-4. `setup_OCCI.sh` - This is in charge to prepare the GSI environment (VOMS included) and the OCCI CLI interface.
-It may use the fed cloud installation or a manual setup (not really suggested, but necessary for CentOS7).
-5. `setup_fgService.sh` - For OSes supporting the /etc/init.d service support this installs the service control script

-All setup scripts have the same structure.
-Each installation step is managed by a dedicated bash function and each function can execute only once even running the setup script more times.
-This protection method is managed by a setup file named: '.fgSetup'.
-The sequence of these function is managed by the scrip body at the bottom of the file in the form of an and-chain:

-  `script_function_1 && script_function_2 && ... && script_function_n`

-So that if one of the function fails the script terminates giving the opportunity to fix the issue and restart the installation.

 ## Ubuntu LTS 14.04 Server